brain-networks/ets_glms/README.md

 If you use this code, please cite the preprint as:

 Merritt, H., Mejia, A., & Betzel, R. (2024).
-The dual interpretation of edge time series: Time-varying connectivity versus statistical interaction. bioRxiv, 2024-08.
+The dual interpretation of edge time series: Time-varying connectivity versus statistical interaction. bioRxiv, 2024-08. [link to preprint](https://www.biorxiv.org/content/10.1101/2024.08.29.609259.abstract)